About the author

 Create Content to Share your Skills

 Trust plays a huge part in hiring a freelancer, so proving you have the experience and skills to carry out the work is essential.
-Create videos on YouTube, and write content on your website to showcase your skills.
-Build an app, share code snippets, or create a design portfolio if you are a developer or designer.
+Create videos on YouTube and write content on your website to showcase your skills.
+If you are a developer or designer, build an app, share code snippets, or create a design portfolio.

 Try creating one piece of content weekly to showcase your skills and have a solid call to action so potential clients can learn more about your services.

-Over time, the focus should be on becoming an authority in the niche you specialize in – get quotes in newspapers, interviews on TV, speak at conferences, and be the go-to person that businesses choose.
+Over time, the focus should be on becoming an authority in the niche you specialize in—getting quotes in newspapers, interviews on TV, speaking at conferences, and being the go-to person that businesses choose.

 It takes time and will not happen overnight, not even in 90 days, but creating content will speed up the progress.